-C. System of land ownership in Swat

-After the Yusufzai occupation of Swat in the last quarter of the 15th century, land in the new territories was distributed under the peculiar system of Wesh.
-Its main attributes were:

-Lands were allotted to members of each sub tribe for a number of years varying from 7-10 years and a parcel of holding under a Yusufzai’s possession was known as a Dawter.

-The lands were re-distributed after each period amongst all the tribes except those allotted to the religious caste and called Serai.

-If you were a Gujjar you were considered a non Pakhtun and thus not entitled to a share in land.

-In case one was a weak individual normally the powerful dispossessed such a person from this land.
-That person was considered a non Pakhtun.
-Thus loss of possession meant the loss of Pakhtun identity too!

-It was a system that encouraged war amongst the tribes at the time of distribution and the period in between - for one’s next share of land depended on one’s current land holding, irrespective of the fact how one got into its possession whether by murder or force!
-It also discouraged capital formation and the building of the irrigation and agricultural infrastructure since after a few years someone else would possess that land.

-The Wali of Swat ended this system and made a permanent settlement that took four years from 1925-29.
-However, records show that in some villages this absurd system prevailed even as late as 1990.

-Many households in Swat are still in denial of the fact that class differences in Swat had a role in fanning the militancy that was witnessed there.
-When the respondents were asked whether class differences in Swat had fanned militancy, 45% said yes it did while a big 44% said that they didn’t know, and 11% thought that there was no role of class difference in creating the militancy (Annex-1, Fig 42).

 There was more recognition of the fact that the past denial of the right of land ownership to the Gujjars (non Yusufzais) had a role in igniting the violence in Swat.
 56% of the Swat households were of the opinion that the denial of land ownership to the Gujjars made them more militant and prone to violence (Annex-1, Fig 43).
 The situation that clearly emerges is plain.
 Socio economic differences created by the complex issues of status and identity is a dominant cause of the conflict in Swat and land ownership pattern in the district must be considered as a pivotal factor in fanning unrest and violence in this region.

 It may be noted that every situation creates a survival strategy for those whose niche to exist is denied.
 It may take many generations to create a pattern shift but the saga of possession and dispossession has occurred frequently in the Pushtun belt in Pakistan and Afghanistan.
-As narrated later there was a school of thought in un-divided India who felt that unless the Muslim community was organized for Jihad it will be submerged and lose its identity.
+There had been a school of thought in un-divided India that held that unless the Muslim community was organized for Jihad it would be submerged and lose its identity.
 It was under this fear that an alignment of thought was made with the Takfiri thinking and the Deoband seminary was formed in 1866.

-Whatever may be said about the principles of Jihad – yet it remains a very powerful set of principles that will come onto play when a Muslim community feels threatened.
+Jihad remains a powerful set of principles that will come onto play when a Muslim community feels threatened.

 D. Swat politics